-US to ignore EU appeals on Jerusalem
+Trump to ignore EU appeals on Jerusalem

 But he also plans to say, for the first time, that he endorses the two-state solution, which is espoused by the EU and the UN and which promises the creation of a future Palestinian state.

-"For a long time the United States' position held that ambiguity [on Jerusalem] … somehow advanced the prospects of peace," one of the US officials said, according to Haaretz, an Israeli newspaper.
+"For a long time the United States' position held that ambiguity [on Jerusalem] … somehow advanced the prospects of peace," a US official said, according to Haaretz, an Israeli newspaper.

 "The physical location of the embassy is not material to a peace deal ...
 So having tried this for 22 years, an acknowledgement of reality seems like an important change," the US official said.

-Trump's decision comes after repeated warnings by Germany, France, EU officials, and Arab and Muslim leaders that the Jerusalem move would make the conflict worse.
+Trump's decision comes despite warnings by Germany, France, EU officials, and Arab and Muslim leaders that the Jerusalem move would make the conflict worse.

 Recognising Jerusalem "as the capital of Israel does not calm a conflict, rather it fuels it even more," German foreign minister Sigmar Gabriel said at a meeting of Nato powers with the US secretary of state in Brussels on Tuesday.